-Email marketing is a highly effective tool for business owners.
-It’s also one of the most misused and misunderstood too.
-When done right, a single email marketing campaign has the potential to raise your business’ profile and income stream significantly.
+Email marketing is a highly effective tool for B2B service providers.
+It’s also one of the most underused and misunderstood marketing tools.
+A single newsletter has the potential to raise your business’ profile and income stream significantly.

 In order to achieve success, you will need to know